poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Problem (Reverse engineering by hand) +.#Reverse-Engineering-ACTOR ~

-    Look at the following relational model, and "reverse-engineer" it to obtain an E.R. diagram:
+    Look at the following relational model, and "reverse-engineer" it to obtain an ER diagram:

     ![](fig/rel_mod/actor)